Last Updated on January 28, 2024 by Carrie Stephens

 - General lethargy, including sleeping more than usual.

 - Drooping wings.

-Any of these symptoms can eventually evolve into seizures.
-If you’re concerned that your parrot is concussed, keep it warm and support the head until a vet can assess the damage.
+The symptoms can eventually evolve into seizures.
+If you’re concerned that a parrot is concussed, keep it warm and support its head until a vet can medically assess the damage.

-- Fumes from air fresheners, cleaning materials, or paint.
+- Fumes from air fresheners, cleaning materials, and paint.

 - Onion and garlic.